validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

 ### Generate the proposal document

-- The demo which generates a proposal document uses the default provider `Mistral-7B-Instruct` a model available on Hugging Face.
+- The demo generates a proposal document using the default provider `Mistral-7B-Instruct`; a model available on Hugging Face.
 It is a fine-tuned version of the base `Mistral-7B` model.

 - Enter any company name for example `Microsoft`.
 - Enter the product as `RedHat OpenShift AI`